@farming-labs/docs

 docs.configand first-class support for TanStack Start, SvelteKit, Astro, and Nuxt — not just Next.js.
 One config model and CLI so you don’t wire layouts, themes, and search by hand. - vs. Docusaurus / VitePress — You keep full control inside your existing app (Next, TanStack Start, SvelteKit, Astro, Nuxt) instead of a separate docs site.
 No separate framework or build; your docs live in the same repo and stack, with one config file and optional built-in AI chat and search.

-In short: use @farming-labs/docs when you want one config, multiple frameworks, minimal boilerplate, and optional AI/search built in — without leaving your current stack or adopting a separate docs-only framework.
+In short: use @farming-labs/docs when you want an AI-native docs runtime, one config, multiple frameworks, and minimal boilerplate — without leaving your current stack or adopting a separate docs-only framework.

 Customize themes and share them